CloudBoost/developers/en/search/basicsearch.md

 In this section you'll learn about how to search your data and CloudObjects in CloudBoost.
 You will also learn few important search queries like SearchOn, Phrase and much more.

-In some cases, You need a powerful way to search data and have search boxes in your apps and when the query is executed CloudBoost will return only reveant results from the database.
+In some cases, you need a powerful way to search data and have search boxes in your apps and when the query is executed CloudBoost will return only relevant results from the database.
 CB.CloudSearch offers different ways to search the data you need.

 The general pattern is to create a CB.CloudSearch object, attach it with CB.SearchQuery and a CB.SearchFilter, write conditions on it, and then retrieve an Array of matching CB.CloudObject using search function / method.